pawarpriyanka11/WTL_147/ASSIGNMENTS/assign-1/README.md

 ### Description
 - Created a **basic webpage** using HTML,CSS.
-- Explored the use of headings, paragraphs, lists, tables, and images.
+- Explored the use of headings, paragraphs, lists, and images.
-- Added interactive elements for better user experience.
+- Added media query to make it responsive.
 - Practiced semantic tags to structure content properly.